 Click here to download OpenOffice for free

-You may also find it helpful to view our YouTube video on using the application form.
+You may also find it helpful to view our YouTube videos on using the application form.

 How do I submit supporting material for my online application?

 For most funding applications, all supporting material must be uploaded and submitted electronically through the Arts Council’s online services website.